Trevo525/btrfdeck/README.md

 # btrfdeck - (butter-f-deck)

+**This is not in a working state.
+Do not attempt this on your deck!**

 I would eventually like to make this into a guide to setup btrfs on your microSD card for the steam deck.
 For right now, I just have to get it working.. :)

 Currently, I have two files from the Steam Deck that potentially could fix the microSD card for btrfs.
 Both of these files were located in the following directory: `/usr/lib/hwsupport/`.
 I copied them to `./unmodified` and the `./modified` folder will eventually be what you should replace them with.